chicio/ID3TagEditor/README.md

 ### Installation

-There are three ways to install ID3TagEditor in your project: manual installation, as a stand-alone framework or using cocoapods.
+There are four ways to install ID3TagEditor in your project: manual installation, as a stand-alone framework or using cocoapods.

 **Manual installation**